Church of the Brethren: Simplicity

-Social issues

-Like many mainline denominations, the Church of the Brethren has been debating issues related to human sexuality.
+LGBTQ inclusion

 In 2002, the Michigan District licensed and ordained an openly gay pastor, making it the first district to do so in the denomination.
 However, in 2003, the Annual Conference voted to reject the ordination of openly gay and lesbian pastors.

-Since then, however, several congregations within the denomination have publicly announced their support for same-sex marriage and openly LGBT clergy.
+Marriage

+The Church supports only marriage between a man and a woman.

 In 2012, the Church of the Brethren adopted a resolution opposing same-sex marriage, but some congregations protested the resolution and some voted to begin performing same-gender marriages.
-Some congregations also publicly welcome transgender members.
 In 2018, the Atlantic Northeast District rejected a proposal to terminate the credentials of clergy who perform a same-sex marriage because the vote did not receive the necessary two-thirds majority.
 The Northern Ohio District did approve a policy to terminate the clergy credentials of those pastors who perform same-sex marriage.
 Virginia's Shenandoah District has similarly withdrawn ordination from ministers who would perform same-sex marriages.

+Supportive Communities Network brings together 45 Brethren churches in 2025 that support blessings of same-sex marriage.

+Abortion

 Official church statements oppose abortion while committing to "develop constructive, creative alternatives".

 Ordinances

 The Brethren avoid the use of the term "sacraments", preferring the term "ordinances".
-This refers to the symbolic actions ordered by Jesus Christ and practiced by the early church.
+This refers to the actions ordered by Jesus Christ and practiced by the early church, believing they are just symbols unlike the early church taught.
 The Brethren ordinances are: